Wilmington firefighters rescue family after girl falls 20 feet into river

 The Wilmington Fire Department tells Action News the family was walking along a boardwalk behind the Hyatt Place Wilmington Riverfront hotel on the 700 block of Justison Street around 9 p.m.
 Tuesday.

-Officials say the girl heard what sounded like a duck in the Christiana River and went to look for it.
+Officials say the girl heard what sounded like a duck in the Christina River and went to look for it.

 They say she then fell over a railing and into the river 20 feet below.

-Note: This story has been updated to note the river was the Christina River.